DataDog/datadog-api-client-go/api/v1/datadog/docs/SyntheticsBrowserTest.md

 ### NewSyntheticsBrowserTest

-`func NewSyntheticsBrowserTest(message string, ) *SyntheticsBrowserTest`
+`func NewSyntheticsBrowserTest(message string) *SyntheticsBrowserTest`

-NewSyntheticsBrowserTest instantiates a new SyntheticsBrowserTest object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewSyntheticsBrowserTest instantiates a new SyntheticsBrowserTest object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewSyntheticsBrowserTestWithDefaults

 `func NewSyntheticsBrowserTestWithDefaults() *SyntheticsBrowserTest`

-NewSyntheticsBrowserTestWithDefaults instantiates a new SyntheticsBrowserTest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewSyntheticsBrowserTestWithDefaults instantiates a new SyntheticsBrowserTest object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetConfig